gunjanjaswal/FetchPriority-Featured-Image/readme.txt

 == Changelog ==

+= 1.1.0 =
+* Updated for WordPress 6.7 compatibility
+* Improved security with nonce verification for AJAX calls
+* Updated minimum PHP requirement to 7.4
+* Enhanced code quality and WordPress coding standards compliance
+* Added proper input sanitization and escaping

 = 1.0.0 =
 * Initial release

 == Upgrade Notice ==

+= 1.1.0 =
+Compatibility update for WordPress 6.7 with security improvements.
+Requires PHP 7.4 or higher.

 = 1.0.0 =
 Initial release of the plugin.